Hendekagon/cljs-web-audio/README.md

 # clj-web-audio

-An extremely rough Clojurescript interface to the Web Audio API.
+An extremely rough Clojurescript interface to the Web Audio API

-The aim of this library is to provide some nice abstractions for sonification of data, not for playing or generating music.
+The aim of this library is to provide some nice abstractions for sonification of data, not for playing or generating music
-It is far from that.

 ## Usage

-Use

-$ lein cljbuild once

-to compile, then call it from your webpage as in the examples given in ./public

-or, use a repl - if you know Clojurescript you'll know what to do.

-It's so rough it's barely usable, but see tests.cljs, which are my experiments.
+`use 'cljs-web-audio.repl`
+`(cljs-build)`

+Then visit ./public/index.html

+The examples code is in /examples/test.cljs

+It's a mess...this is a weekend project I hardly ever looked at

 (Examples here)[http://celeriac.net/sx/public/]